 Research has shown that the job interview is an effective construct for evaluating social skills (Allen I Huffcutt, Conway, Roth, & Stone, 2001; Posthuma, Morgeson, & Campion, 2002).
 Through the employment interview, employers can gauge how potential employees will interact with other employees.
 Studies found that the most important constructs in employment interviews are "personality traits and social skills" (Allen I Huffcutt et al., 2001).
 Given the importance of social skills in most customer-facing jobs, big companies like Walmart, Nike, Starbucks, Dunkin' Donuts, and eBay use automated web-based technologies like HireVue ("HireVue," n.d.) and JobOn ("JobOn," n.d.) that require candidates to record answers to interview questions to be assessed by the company later.
 Using these recordings, employers eliminate unfavorable candidates, often using simple behavioral rules.
 For example, Holiday Inn was reported to eliminate candidates who smiled less than a given threshold during interviews (LaFrance, 2011).
-Such practices highlight the changing nature of technology use for assessment in professional placement and underline the growing need for technologies that help people improve their communication skills in such contexts.
+Such practices highlight the changing nature of technologies that help people improve their communication skills in such contexts.